2019 Player Profiles: Max Muncy’s In-Season Adjustment

 The Max Muncy story has been told ad nauseum.
 After five nondescript years in the A’s system- including 245 terrible MLB plate appearances- Muncy got another chance this year in Los Angeles.
 By now, you know the deal.
 35 regular-season home runs (tied for fifth in the NL), a Home Run Derby selection, over five wins above replacement, per Fangraphs.
 In June, Mike Petriello of MLB.com noted some mechanical alterations and a mindset improvement that upped Muncy’s exit velocity and launch angle.
 Those changes have gotten their attention.
 I want to focus on something a little more minute.

-Predictably, much of the Muncy attention came when he first seemed to be breaking out; comparatively little attention has been devoted to what he’s done in the second half.
+Predictably, much of the Muncy attention came when he first seemed to be breaking out; comparatively little attention has been devoted to what he did later in the second half.
 I’ll try to fill in that gap here.
 Were I writing this article at the end of August, it would’ve taken a less optimistic tone.
 Muncy’s final month of the season, though, was among his most impressive.

 I’ll start with the one skill Max Muncy has always had, even when he was struggling to keep his head above water in Oakland: plate discipline.
 Unsurprisingly, Muncy’s been at his best when he’s stayed away from pitches out of the zone.
 Around the All-Star Break, Muncy began to expand the strike zone a bit, peaking in mid-August when he was chasing pitches for really the first time in his career.